 - If the term of imprisonment is suspended, you will be required to perform at least 24 hours of community service and serve 12 months of probation

-If you’ve been charged with a second offense DWI in NC, or if you’re facing charges for a third or subsequent DWI offense, it’s important to work with your attorney so that you can remain informed of any of the above factors that may affect your case and any legal challenges that may exist to fight your charges.
+If you’ve been charged with a second or third offense DWI in NC, or if you’re facing charges for a third or subsequent DWI offense, it’s important to work with your attorney so that you can remain informed of any of the above factors that may affect your case and any legal challenges that may exist to fight your charges.

 Defenses Available for Your DWI Case

 When you face the life-changing consequences that follow an arrest for a second or third DWI, it is important that you hire an experienced Charlotte DWI lawyer.
 The attorneys of Randall & Stump, PLLC will explore and exhaust every defense available in your case, including:

 - Whether there was probable cause for an arrest